Sujeev-Uthayakumar/sofe3650-final-project/Design Process/Design Process.md

 - [Contributors](#Contributors)

 ## The Design Process:
 This is the first part of the design process, we must translate the requirements and quality attributes that were previously gathered into design decisions.
-These design decisions will be derived from QA table located in system requirements, which is a list of our quality attributes within our system.
-This is the beginning of making design decisions that will allow for the development of the entire design of USChat.
+These design decisions will be derived from QA table located in system requirements, which is a list of the quality attributes within our system.
+This is the start of making design decisions that will allow for the development of the entire design of USChat.

 ## Review Inputs:
 The first step of the ADD method involves reviewing the inputs and identifying which requirements will be considered as drivers.
 The inputs for USChat are summarized in the table below.